tenpages/us-level/README.md

 ## Features

-* Added Espanol version with help from @jesrivera95
+* Added Espanol, Français, Dansk, עברית version and Русский for European version only, with a lot of helps (see contributiors)
 > Could use help to create different language versions.
 PR please!
 * Automatically store your progess locally so remember to come back and update your progress!
 * Tap background to randomly change bg color